-Severe thrip infestations may need more than one curative application of predators.
-Allow 7-10 days and reapply if thrips are still visibly present.
-Once under control switch to our preventative system to avoid further outbreaks.
+Severe Thrip infestations may require more than one application of predators.
+Allow 7-10 days and reapply the predators if the Thrips are still visibly present.
+Once the infestation is controlled switch to our sachets to avoid further outbreaks.

-We advise using loose cucumeris when thrip is already present on the plant.
-This releases a large number of active predators straight away to bring infestations under control.
+We advise using loose cucumeris when Thrip is already present on the plant.
+This immediately releases a large number of active predators to bring infestations under control.
 Do not apply if you have used chemical treatments in the past 2 weeks.

-Temperatures should be between 10-30 degrees with a relative humidity level of 70% for optimal thrip control using cucumeris (below 60% no eggs will hatch and populations cannot increase)
+Temperatures should be between 10-30℃ with a relative humidity level of 70% for optimal Thrip control using cucumeris.If it is below 60% no eggs will hatch and the cucumeris populations cannot increase.

-Repeat applications may be needed against heavy infestations, introduce fresh predators every 7-10 days until control is achieved.
+Repeat applications may be required against heavy infestations.
+You should introduce fresh predators every 7-10 days until the infestation is controlled.

-The predators will begin consuming thrips straight away and given correct conditions will continue to feed and reproduce until control is achieved.
-If you cannot see thrip numbers reducing after around 7 days, you may need to apply more predators to gain control, greater numbers will win the battle!
+The predators will begin consuming Thrips immediately and, providing the conditions are optimal, they will continue to feed and reproduce until the infestation is controlled.
+If you cannot see that Thrip numbers are reducing after around 7 days, you may need to apply more predators to gain control - greater numbers will win the battle!

-Amblyseius cucumeris comes in a loose bran material that can be gently sprinkled directly onto leaves or heaped on rockwool blocks at the base of your plants.
-You can also use our distribution boxes which will act in a similar way to sachets, providing breeding sites for the predators to emerge from.
+Amblyseius cucumeris comes in a loose bran material that can be gently sprinkled directly onto leaves or heaped onto Rockwool blocks at the base of your plants.